genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/03_loading-feed-data/01_loading-feed-data.md

 ```

 ## Testing
-It is wise to create some tests around the event handler.
+It is wise to create some tests around the Event Handler.

 ### Unit Tests